 - 1. Restrictions/Loss of Privileges (Student Organizations): for an organization, restrictions or loss of privileges including, but not limited to, participation in or exclusion from Student activities, social events, intramural activities, alcohol functions or in campus facilities.
-This does not affect an individual Student's - tunctions or in campus facilities.
 This does not affect an individual Student's status with the University or attendance at classes unless the individual Student has been charged and sanctioned independently of the Student Organization. - 2.
 Conduct Probation (Student Organizations): temporary interruption of the organization's status with the University.
-An organization that is on conduct probation is considered not in good standing with the University, resulting in applicable restrictions of privileges and/or activities including, but not limited to, participation in or exclusion from Student activities, social events, intramural activities, alcohol functions, or in campus facilities.
+An organization that is on conduct probation is considered not in good standing with the University, resulting in applicable restrictions of privileges and/or activities including, but are not limited to, participation in or exclusion from Student activities, social events, intramural activities, alcohol functions, or in campus facilities.
 Further violations of Interfraternity Council (IFC), Panhellenic Council (PC), National Panhellenic Council (NPHC), Wellness & Recreation Center (WRC), or Multicultural Greek Council (MGC) Policies, Code or other University Policies may result in suspension or expulsion of the Charged Student Organization from the University.
 This does not affect an individual Student's status with the University or attendance at classes unless the individual Student has been charged and sanctioned independently of the Charged Student Organization or in campus facilities.
 Additional restrictions on University privileges and/or activities may be imposed on the Respondent based on their current or potential future activities. - 3.
 Deferred Suspension (Student Organizations): period of time in which the organization's suspension is temporarily withheld or withheld pending completion of other sanctions by a specified deadline date.
 An organization on deferred suspension is considered not in good standing with the University, resulting in applicable restrictions or privileges and/or activities including, but not limited to, participation in or exclusion from Student activities, social events, intramural activities, alcohol functions or in campus facilities.
 If the organization fails to fulfill the sanctions described in the decision letter (including failure to timely fulfill the sanction), the organization will no longer be considered on deferred suspension but will be automatically suspended with no further appeal.
-This does not affect an individual Student's status with the University or attendance at classes upless the individual Student's status with the University or attendance at classes unless the individual Student has been charged and sanctioned independent of the Student Organization.
+This does not affect an individual Student's status with the University or attendance at classes unless the individual Student has been charged and sanctioned independent of the Student Organization.
+4. Suspension (Student Organizations): separation from the University for a specified period of time.
+An organization while suspended is considered not in good standing with the University.
+A suspended Organization may not participate in any University activities or h.
+Course Sanctions: